How to Brew Iced Coffee in a Coffee Maker Like a Pro

 The magic lies in a technique often called the “Japanese Iced Coffee Method.”
 Instead of brewing a regular pot of coffee and pouring it over ice (a one-way ticket to Dilution-ville), you brew a concentrated, hot coffee directly over a bed of ice.
 This “flash-chills” the coffee, locking in all the delicate, aromatic flavors and aromas that are often lost when coffee cools slowly.
 The result is a brighter, cleaner, and more nuanced cup of iced coffee, ready in minutes.

-The Game-Changer: Brewing Hot Directly Over Ice
+The major upgrade: Brewing Hot Directly Over Ice

 This method is my absolute go-to for a quick, delicious iced coffee.
 It’s a simple concept that relies on a bit of clever chemistry.
 The hot, potent brew instantly melts the ice, which both chills and dilutes the coffee to the perfect drinking strength.
 It’s brilliant.